 Long gone are the days when HR professionals would receive walk-ins with their CV in hand.
 Today technology is an essential and ever-growing part of an HR department, with hundreds of specialised software out on the market.
 Almost all companies use some kind of software to, at the very minimum, store CVs.
 But is recruitment software all-powerful?
-Will soon all recruitment specialists be replaced by robots?
+Will it eventually even be able to determine what hiring needs you have?
+Will all recruitment specialists soon be replaced by robots?

 What is recruitment software?

 Recruitment software is a part of a wider group of Human Capital Management tools.
 The common categorisation is:

 Recruitment software can be any program that helps recruitment teams in any stage of a hiring process, from sharing job ads to onboarding.
 In most cases, a single tool will handle 2 or more of the aforementioned functions.
 The main purpose of recruitment software is to automate tasks and make the hiring process faster and more accurate.

 Recruitment software can help you post your job ad to multiple job boards from one centralised system.
 It can also help you share jobs on social media.
 This saves a tremendous amount of time since you don’t need to enter each job board or social media channel separately and repeat the same task over and over again.
 More sophisticated programs can offer you the option of scheduling job postings so that you can choose the best time to reach more potential candidates.
 There are even tools that help you write a non-biased job description that is appealing to a large and diversified audience.